Blog Posts

 Read more »

-"Tears then Beers" - Quite literally what happened during & after the Vancouver Marathon 2019
+"Tears then Beers" - Vancouver Marathon 2019

 I first laid eyes on the Vancouver Marathon back in 2014.
-I initially signed up to the race to complete once, to tick off as a bucket list item and to say ‘I have ran a marathon’.
+I initially signed up to the race to complete once, to tick off as a bucket list item and to say "I have ran a marathon".
 Yet, I’ve found myself towing the start line of this race year after year.
-I absolutely love the course, the city and most importantly it’s incredible people & their amazing vibes.
+I absolutely love the course, the city and most importantly the community of people that show up both on the start line & through the city communities.
 However, as I sit here writing this I’m very much debating whether I’ll be returning next year and it kind of hurts my heart.

 Read more »